 Chris’s wife is from Spain and she comes up with the menu based on what she finds in the market.
 I got the mixed tapas which comes with an empanada, a Spanish frittata and 4 open faced tapas which were all amazing!!
 Don’t forgot to order the delicious house sangria.
 I cannot recommend La Taparia enough!
 The food, service and atmosphere were outstanding and I am so glad I visited.
+Definitely one of the best places to eat in Cartagena.
 You MUST visit this restaurant!
 Below is the correct address.

 El Arsenal – The Rum Box

 This best places to eat in Cartagena post would not be complete without including the number 1 restaurant and bar in Cartagena.
 The small, unassuming entrance leads you to simply delicious food and drinks.
 I got the sea bass in passion fruit sauce with creole mashed potatoes and a house salad and trust me, I had to exert full self-control not to lick the plate.
 Definitely a dish I will be thinking about for a long time.

 Buena Vida Marisqueria